nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new person, with the appropriate commands
+1. User requests to add a new person.
-2.  `BizBook` displays a success message along with the details of the newly added person
+2.  `BizBook` displays a success message along with the details of the newly added person.

     Use case ends.